LukeShortCloud/rootpages/src/computer_hardware/monitors.rst

    -  Over 1000 nits (and have better whites)
    -  Or over 540 nits (and have better blacks)

 Only mid- to high-end TVs support the brightness and WCG.
 Most low-end TVs do not meet all of the requirements to display true HDR content.
-Many companies have their own technology for helping to deliever WCG colors.
+Many companies have their own technology for helping to deliver WCG colors.
 [10]

 Proprietary WCG backlight technologies: